-3.7.
+4.7.
 Trial participant compliance

-Treatment compliance will be assessed by means of a pill count undertaken by the research nurse or practitioner at each protocolled research visit.
-Compliance data and pill counts will be recorded in the CRF and will form part of monitoring by the CRA.
+Treatment compliance will be assessed by means of a pill count undertaken by the research nurse or

+CRF and will form part of monitoring by the CRA.
 Patients will be recorded as having complied to taking the trial medication if at least 50% of the number of pills that should have been removed, were removed i.e. less than 50% of the trial IMP tables have been returned.
 Situations where patients have returned more than 50% of the trial IMP must be recorded as a protocol deviation.
 Refer to the supporting trial information for reporting to the BOPPP trial team.

-3.8.
+4.8.
 Concomitant medication

 Carvedilol is a substrate as well as an inhibitor of P-glycoprotein.
 Therefore, the bioavailability of drugs transported by P-glycoprotein may be increased with concomitant administration of carvedilol.
 In addition, the bioavailability of Carvedilol can be modified by inducers or inhibitors of P-glycoprotein.
-Inhibitors as well as inducers of CYP2D6 and CYP2C9 can modify the systemic 3.0, 30 MAY 2022 BOPPP trial 255446 and/or pre-systemic metabolism of Carvedilol stereo-selectively, leading to increased or decreased plasma concentrations of R and S-Carvedilol.
+Inhibitors as well as inducers of CYP2D6 and CYP2C9 can modify the systemic and/or pre-systemic metabolism of Carvedilol stereo-selectively, leading to increased or decreased plasma concentrations of R and S-Carvedilol.
 Patients receiving medicines that induce (e.g. rifampicin, carbamazepine and barbiturates) or inhibit (e.g. paroxetine, fluoxetine, quinidine, cinacalcet, bupropion, amiodarone and fluconazole) these CYP enzymes must be monitored closely during concomitant treatment with Carvedilol.

-Additionally, there may be other pharmaco-dynamic interactions with other drugs (betablockers, calcium channel blockers, anti-arrhythmic agents and antihypertensive agents).
+Additionally, there may be other pharmaco-dynamic interactions with other drugs (beta-blockers, calcium channel blockers, anti-arrhythmic agents and antihypertensive agents).
 Careful monitoring will be undertaken with concomitant medications that have a potential documented action with Carvedilol.

-Patients that require beta-blockade for portal hypertensive or non-portal hypertensive reasons, or who requires medication with significant interactions with beta-blockers (such as rate limiting calcium channel antagonists), will have the trial IMP discontinued permanently if the need will be lifelong.
+Patients that require beta-blockade for portal hypertensive or non-portal hypertensive reasons, or those that require medication with significant interactions with beta-blockers (such as rate limiting calcium channel antagonists), will have the trial IMP discontinued permanently if the need is lifelong.
 After a one-week washout period, the patient can be started on the relevant medication.
 Starting medication(s) with significant interactions earlier than advised will be at the treating clinicians' discretion and must be recorded in the patients' medical notes and the CRF.
 Similarly, patients should stop a beta-blocker or relevant medication(s) with known significant interactions prior to enrolment in BOPPP for at least 1-week prior to initiation of IMP.